Callimedon: Life and politics

 Dinarchus reports that Demosthenes attempted to prosecute Callimedon in 324 BCE for conspiring with Athenian exiles in Megara to replace the democracy with an oligarchy under Macedonian control.

 Following the death of Alexander in 323 BCE, the democratic interests in the Greek cities once again attempted to unite against Macedon, and Callimedon together with Pytheas (Athenian) fled Athens for the camp of Antipater.
+Just one year later he participated in peace negotiations between Antipater and the new anti-democratic Athenian leader Phocion, where he advised Antipater to follow through with harsh demands on the Athenians.